 In Longoria v.
 Paxton, Texas state officials are challenging a preliminary injunction granted by a district court judge.
 On Feb.
-14, an order was issued that temporarily blocked a provision of S.B.
-1 that makes it a crime for election officials to encourage eligible individuals to request a mail-in ballot application.
+14, an order temporarily blocked a provision of S.B.
+1 that makes it a crime for election officials to encourage eligible individuals to request mail-in ballot applications.
 Republican officials in the case immediately appealed this decision to the 5th Circuit, which stayed (meaning paused) the preliminary injunction and ordered the appeal to be heard on an expedited basis.
 Oral argument is currently scheduled for March 8, during which the Republicans will argue that the district court incorrectly granted injunctive relief.
 The period to request a mail-in ballot has already closed for the state’s March primary, but this ruling could affect the ability of elections officials to encourage mail-in voting in future elections.

 Redistricting litigation: what to expect.

 Below we outline cases that are likely to have significant movement in March — for example, if there is a hearing scheduled or if we are expecting a decision.
 We’re also closely watching litigation in:

 - Kansas, where multiple state court challenges to adopted maps — and a lawsuit about the state court system’s ability to hear those challenges — are ongoing;

 - Kentucky, where a lawsuit challenging the state’s new congressional and state House maps is proceeding;

 - South Carolina, where parties in a lawsuit challenging the new state House map are attempting to reach a solution and